Blink (character): Earth-616

-To Serve and Protect

-Sometime after the events of Necrosha, Emma Frost and a small team of X-Men consisting of Blindfold, Pixie, Husk, Warpath and former Sorcerer Supreme Doctor Strange track Blink down in Eastern Europe where she is attempting to resurrect Selene.
-After a brief battle, Blindfold predicts Blink is going to commit suicide but is stopped by Emma who manages to help her realize Selene lied to her.
-Doctor Strange steps in and casts a spell which successfully purges her of Selene's corrupting influence.
-Feeling remorse and guilt over killing for Selene, Blink breaks down and Emma tries to reassure her it was not her fault and offers to be there for her as well a place with the X-Men.
-Overwhelmed with emotion, Blink teleports off and is last seen looking out into the sunrise in San Francisco.
+Sometime after the events of "Necrosha", Emma Frost, Blindfold, Pixie, Husk, Warpath, and Doctor Strange track Blink down in Eastern Europe, where she is attempting to resurrect Selene.
+After a brief battle, Blindfold predicts Blink is going to commit suicide, but she is stopped by Frost, who makes her realize that Selene lied to her.
+Strange steps in and casts a spell which purges Blink of Selene's influence.
+Overcome with remorse, Blink teleports away.

-New Mutants

-Following the Schism event, Cyclops commissions the New Mutants to tie up any loose ends, one of them is finding Blink.
-Cypher manages to find her, tracking her to a series of natural disasters connected to a band.
-Working with the New Mutants, they discover the band is being controlled by part of a sentient extraterrestrial ship, creating violent chaos energy as a call for help.
-After dispatching the sentient ship, Blink is offered the chance of going back to Utopia or Westchester; Blink chooses the latter and joins Wolverine at the Jean Grey School for Higher Learning.
+Following the "Schism" event, Cypher begins looking for Blink and discovers a series of natural disasters connected to a band.
+Working with the New Mutants, Cypher discovers that the band is being controlled by part of a sentient extraterrestrial ship, creating violent chaos energy as a call for help.
+After dispatching the ship, Blink is offered the chance of going back to Utopia or Westchester; Blink chooses the latter and joins Wolverine at the Jean Grey School for Higher Learning.

-Blink later visits the New Mutants who were depressed over their recent mission to Paradise Island.
-Learning that it is Warlocks birthday, she teleports the team to Madripoor to celebrate.
-She later joins the team during their final mission against True Friend, an evil future version of Cypher.
-She is last seen attending a house party at the New Mutants residence in San Francisco where she assists in helping take down Tyro, Warlock's adopted charge.

-Blink returned as a resident in New Tian, in "Secret Empire", along many other mutants.

-Blink was later seen drinking at a bar on Krakoa with the "pink Blink" of Earth-295.

 Ultimate Marvel

-The Ultimate Marvel version of Blink was seen on a view screen and received passing mention during the selection process for Emma Frost's Academy of Tomorrow.
-However, she was ultimately rejected.
-Later, Blink is mentioned as having participated and been killed in the premiere episode of a mutant-hunting game show run by Mojo Adams.
+The Ultimate Marvel version of Blink is first seen during the selection process for Emma Frost's Academy of Tomorrow, from which she is rejected.
+Later, Blink is mentioned as having participated and been killed in a mutant-hunting game show run by Mojo Adams.

 Ultimate Universe

-Am alternate universe variant of Blink from Earth-6160 makes a minor appearance in Ultimate Spider-Man: Incursion as a prisoner of Emmanuel da Costa.
+Am alternate universe version of Blink from Earth-6160 makes a minor appearance in Ultimate Spider-Man: Incursion.